aospapp/aosp/external/avb/README.md

         --include_descriptors_from_image /path/to/system.img \
         --print_required_libavb_version
     1.0

+Alternatively, `--no_hashtree` can be used with `avbtool add_hashtree_footer` command.
+If `--no_hashtree` is given, the hashtree blob is omitted and only its descriptor is added to the vbmeta struct.
+The descriptor says the size of hashtree is 0, which tells an application the need to recalculate hashtree.

 The `--signing_helper` option can be used in `make_vbmeta_image`, `add_hash_footer` and `add_hashtree_footer` commands to specify any